Gleason's Theorem for a Qubit as Part of a Composite System: Conclusions

+Our extension of Gleason's theorem \modification{is of interest for at least four reasons.
+The derivation (i) is based exclusively on projection-valued measurements, (ii) relies on an additional assumption that is part of a comprehensive axiomatisation of quantum theory anyway, (iii) underlines the important role of composite systems for the structure of quantum theory, and (iv) opens up new perspectives regarding the reconstruction programme of quantum theory.}

+First, one may argue that the justification for PVMs \modification{in deriving Gleason's theorem} is \textit{logically} stronger than that for POVMs.
+Complete sets of mutually orthogonal projectors generate a Boolean lattice of events, so the additivity of probability over mutually exclusive outcomes follows directly from the logical structure.
+Mutual exclusiveness also reflects the physical interpretation of PVMs: prior to measurement, each projector corresponds to a property that the system either possesses or does not, linking outcomes to definite yes-no propositions.
+POVM elements also represent disjoint outcomes but do not form a Boolean lattice, i.e.\ they do not represent mutually exclusive properties.
+In a sense, POVMs are justified primarily on operational grounds: they capture all possible quantum measurements that can be realised physically when using ancillary systems and projective measurements acting on them.
+In this sense, PVMs can be viewed as a more primitive assumption.

-The other advantage of Thm.\ \ref{thm: our GTT} is the fact that its derivation flows from another postulate that is standard in quantum mechanics.\footnote{An earlier attempt to extend Gleason's theorem to a two-dimensional Hilbert space without invoking non-projective measurements was proposed in \cite{de2016gleason}.
+Second, an important feature of Thm.\ \ref{thm: our GTT} is the fact that its derivation directly follows from another standard postulate of quantum mechanics.\footnote{An earlier attempt to extend Gleason's theorem to a two-dimensional Hilbert space without invoking non-projective measurements was proposed in \cite{de2016gleason}.
 However, the approach turned out to be flawed \cite{hall2016comment}.} The essential ingredient is the relation between the Hilbert space of a composite system and those of its constituents, i.e.\ Postulate (C).

-Composite systems have been studied before in the context of Gleason's theorem.
-The presence of the tensor-product structure has been used to prove an \textit{unentangled} variant of the theorem for multi-partite systems with system dimensions greater than two \cite{wallach2002unentangled}.
-More recently, Gleason's theorem has been shown to hold for the composition of two or more systems to which the theorem is known to apply separately, but not jointly \cite{frembs2023gleason}.
+Composite systems have been studied before in the context of Gleason's theorem. \modification{As mentioned in Sec.\ \ref{sec:alternative_tensor_products},} an \textit{unentangled} variant of the theorem for multi-partite systems with system dimensions greater than two was proven in \cite{wallach2002unentangled}.
+More recently, Gleason's theorem has been shown to hold for the composition of two or more systems to which the theorem is known to apply separately but not jointly \cite{frembs2023gleason}.
 However, these approaches did not examine implications for the frame functions of a single qubit.